shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/30/solution/README.md

-# Integrate PoE Into Your Runtime
+# Proof Of Existence Functions

 You can find the solution to the previous step here.